sah2ed/predix-volcano-app/README.md

 - [ ] Run setup scripts
 - [ ] Deploy your app with `cf push`

-For more detailed descriptions of these steps view the [Getting Started Guide][quickstart].
+The specifics on how to complete these steps can be found in the [Getting Started Guide][quickstart].

 # Volcano Data

 To access the volcano data you have a few options.

-1. Use the [Digital Volcano App][volcanoapp] for simple exploration
+1. Use the [Digital Volcano App][volcanoapp] for simple exploration.
-2. Use the [Volcano API][volcanoapi] to make REST calls
+2. Use the [Volcano API][volcanoapi] to make REST calls.
 3. Use the CSV files in the **setup/data** directory to import to your preferred data science tools.